specklesystems/speckle-qgis/README.md

 > For convenience, the pre-compiled `resources.py` file so you don't really have to do anything here.

-#### Installing `specklepy`

-You'll also need to manually install `specklepy` in the QGIS python environment.
-This will add `specklepy` and its dependencies to the QGIS python's `site-packages` folder.

-- Find your interpreter's path:
-  - Windows: `C:\Program Files\QGIS 3.20.1\apps\Python39\`
-  - Mac: `/Applications/QGIS.app/Contents/MacOS/bin`
-- Use the command line to install `specklepy`
-  - `QGIS_PYTHON_PATH -m pip install specklepy`

-**THIS WILL NOT WORK ON DEPLOYMENT, WE NEED TO COME UP WITH A BETTER STRATEGY BUT FOR DEV PURPOSES ITS FINE FOR NOW**

 #### Dev Environment

 For a better development experience in your editor, we recommend creating a virtual environment.
 In the venv, you'll just need to install `specklepy`.
 You will also need to copy over the `qgis` module into the `{venv}/Lib/site-packages`.
 You can find the `qgis` module in your QGIS install directory: